Cut Copy

-Cut Copy (sometimes stylised as Cut/Copy) is an Australian synth-pop band formed in 2001 by Dan Whitford (vocals, keyboards and guitar).
+Cut Copy (sometimes stylised as Cut/Copy) are an Australian synth-pop band formed in 2001 by Dan Whitford (vocals, keyboards and guitar).
 Originally a home-recording project, the band now includes Tim Hoey (guitars), Ben Browning (bass guitar), and Mitchell Scott (drums).

 The band achieved breakthrough success in 2008 with their second album, In Ghost Colours, which included well-known singles "Lights & Music" and "Hearts on Fire".